What Are the Difference Between Frogs and Toads?

 Color is a good way to tell the difference between frogs and toads.
 Toads often come in a far more limited palette than frogs do.

-The unfortunate reality is that potential predators may tell by looking at their stunning hues that the plant is highly poisonous.
+The unfortunate reality is that potential predators may tell by looking at their stunning hues that the plant is poisonous.

 The skin of the stunning golden poison frog contains enough venom to kill anywhere from ten to twenty fully grown adults.